 To accommodate our growing student population, Concordia unveiled its new state-of-the-art high school expansion building at the start of the 2019-2020 academic year.
-The new facility features modern educational facilities such as a “black box” theater, breakout rooms and collaboration areas for science labs and research work, and an expanded art facility.
+The new building features modern educational facilities, such as a “black box” theater, breakout rooms and collaboration areas for science labs and research work, and an expanded art studio.

 Come visit us today and be a part of our history!